 Provider Spotlight: Anita Sadaty, MD

 Dr. Anita Sadaty is a Board-certified Obstetrician-Gynecologist and founder of Redefining Health Medical, a women’s health medical practice in Roslyn, NY.
 She is an Attending Physician at the Northwell Health System and an Assistant Clinical Professor at Hofstra Medical School.
-She attended medical school at Cornell University Medical College graduating with honors as a member of Alpha Omega Alpha Society.
+Dr. Sadaty attended medical school at Cornell University Medical College, graduating with honors as a member of Alpha Omega Alpha Society.
 She completed her residency and role as Chief Resident at North Shore University Hospital, Northwell Health System in 1998.